vangberg/gaze/README.markdown

 ## Highlight That Syntax

-To enable syntax highlighting on your code blocks add
+To enable syntax highlighting on your Ruby code blocks add

     {:lang=ruby html_use_syntax=true}